 Most medical malpractice plaintiff attorneys work on a what is called a contingency fee basis (that is, no fee if no recovery.)
 Therefore, the next step is to retain a good malpractice lawyer.
 With your help, your lawyer will then take you through all the steps that come in a medical malpractice case.

-We are proud to be able to represent our clients in their Orlando malpractice cases.
+We are proud to be able to represent our clients in their Orlando malpractice cases and throughout Florida.
 We understand the unique needs that medical malpractice cases require and work hard to ensure each and every client’s case is properly handled.
 Please feel free to call us, email us, or fill out our online form.
 You are not responsible for fees or costs unless you win.